Northumberland Coast Path and Northumberland Coast National Landscape

 Created by Cycling UK the King Alfred’s Way is the beginning of a network of long-distance off-road routes being planned across the length and breadth of Great Britain.
 Find out more about Cycling UK HERE.
 And you can download their guide to King Alfred’s Way HERE.

-You are spoilt for choice with some amazing places to stay along your ride, from a traditional farmhouse welcome to a city centre hostel.
+You are spoilt for choice with some amazing places to stay along your ride along Hadrian’s Cycleway.
 There is a great selection of places to rest your head.
 Not to mention the communal rooms; great places to relax and meet other travellers.

-Our hostels are no strangers to Hadrian’s Wall walkers, this is why many of them provide evening meals and/or breakfasts, and generally provide bedding (always best to check this).
+Our hostels are no strangers to Hadrian’s Wall cyclists, this is why many of them provide evening meals and/or breakfasts, and generally provide bedding (always best to check this).
+Many have somewhere secure for you to store your bike, once again its is always best to check this.

 If you are looking for accommodation on the Wales Coast Path, Hostels and bunkhouses are the perfect choice.
 There are Independent Hostels along the whole of the Wales Coast Path route from Chepstow all the way round to Llandudno, meaning that the majority of the route can be walked using hostels and bunkhouses as accommodation.